atashpulatov/data-api-demo/docs/pull_request_template.md

 - [ ] The PR has an assignee, label, code reviewers and Rally US/DE
 - [ ] My code is commented and follows our coding standards and [guidelines](https://github.microstrategy.com/pages/kiai/developers-guide/)
 - [ ] New and existing unit tests pass locally with my changes
-- [ ] New or modified TC pass on the CI pipeline
+- [ ] All affected TC pass on the CMD environment
 - [ ] New strings have been added to [Lost In Translation](https://localization.internal.microstrategy.com/)
 - [ ] UX/UI has been reviewed by UX Designer